Every year it seems, a college basketball player or two thinks they have what it takes to play in the National Football League.

 A few days after Bullock's college basketball career ended with the Vikings' second-round loss to Arizona in the NCAA Tournament, a few teams contacted Cleveland State coach Gary Waters to gauge Bullock's interest in being an NFL tight end.

 "A couple NFL teams talked to me and let me know that I had a good shot at this," Bullock told Packer Report on Monday, a few days ahead of Friday's on-campus workout.
-Bullock said 13 or 14 teams are expected to attend, including the Packers.
-If he lands in Green Bay, he'd challenge newly re-signed Tory Humphrey for a roster spot.
+Bullock said he has talked to the Bills.
+Buffalo is in major need of a tight end after ridding itself of Robert Royal.